 In 1992 I was coaxed into submitting a proposal for a mural competition at the Kalamazoo Public Library.
 Although I was not awarded this commission, I was asked to recreate the design in another area of the library the following year.
 Following this first mural the request for murals trickled in at an ever-increasing rate.
 In 1995 the creation of murals became a full time profession.

-By the end of the 1990’s I found that murals were becoming too depersonalized, too much of a job, and I needed something to fulfill a personal creative need so I began painting landscapes of Southwest Michigan on canvas, which continues to this day.
+By the end of the 1990’s I found that murals were becoming a little much of a “job”, and I needed something to fulfill a personal creative need so I began painting landscapes of Southwest Michigan on canvas, which continues to this day.
 Fortunately, both mural work and landscape painting feed and nourish each other and this has only improved both genres.

 Over the last few years I have continued to add various mediums to my arsenal.
 Lately, artsy furniture of wood and metal have intrigued me.
 I find it fascinating to take a substance like metal with its inherent feel of solidity and structure and force it to take on an organic shape, then pit this against a geometric structure of wood.

 The studio is open for drop-in paint lessons on Tuesday nights, 5 to 8 and Wednesdays 2 to 8.
 The fee is $10 per visit.
 No experience necessary.
 Bring your own materials if you have them.
 Please call first to make sure class has not been cancelled for some reason-598-6504.